mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/advanced-s3.md

 - Only the new objects are replicated after the replication is activated (no retroactive replication)
 - For DELETE operations:
-    - For deletion without version ID, a delete marker is added to he object.
-Deletion is not replicated
+    - For deletion without version ID, a delete marker is added to the object.
+Deletion is not replicated (can be configured)
     - For deletion with version ID, the object is deleted in the source bucket.
 Deletion is not replicated
 - There is no replication chaining!